Bowser: Reception and legacy

-Fans wondered for years about what Mario said after he defeated Bowser, threw him, and shouted in the final battle of Super Mario 64 until Charles Martinet, Mario's voice actor, took to Twitter in April 2019 to assert Mario was saying "so long, King-a Bowser!".
-However, from July 2020, a fan restoration has made Mario seem much more like he is saying "Gay Bowser".
-In the Japanese version, as well as the Super Mario 3D All-Stars port, Mario instead says "buh-bye!", which Nintendo later confirmed in a tweet.
+Some Super Mario 64 fans joked that Mario supposedly shouts, "So long, gay Bowser!" when throwing him a great distance.
+In April 2019, Charles Martinet, Mario's voice actor, tweeted that Mario says, "So long, King-a Bowser!".
+In the Japanese Rumble Pak-compatible version, as well as Super Mario 64 DS and Super Mario 3D All-Stars, Mario instead says "buh-bye!", which Nintendo later confirmed in a tweet.